 - Explore the External API for programmatic log access

-- Set up Webhook notifications for real-time alerts
+- Set up Notifications for real-time alerts via webhook, email, or Slack